Information for Current Faculty and Students

 Logging In

-Once you have acquired an HPC account, you may open up a s(ecure)sh(ell) to the login node by opening up a Terminal window (Unix/Linux/Mac) and submitting the following command:
+Once you have acquired an HPC account, you may open up a s(ecure)sh(ell) to the login node by opening up a Terminal window (Linux/Mac) and running the following command:

 Submitting Jobs

-ALL jobs must be submitted to the job scheduler as either Batch (through a submission script) or Interactively.
+ALL jobs must be submitted to the SLURM job scheduler as either batch job (through a submission script) or interactively.

 Batch Scripts (Templates for batch jobs with explanations on how to modify)